-Exceeds Expectations Meets Expectations Approaching Expectations Falls Below Expectations Statement of the Problem (30%) The statement of the problem must include discussion of the purpose and significance of the research and a set of potential research Research purpose and significance are clearly and persuasively presented and supported by relevant literature.
-Research questions are easily understood and pique the reader's interest.
-Research purpose and significance are clearly presented and supported by relevant literature.
-Research questions are easily understood.
-There is evidence of purpose and significance, but this section is not well organized and/or literature support is missing.
+exceeds expectations value: 4 meets expectations value: 3 approaching expectations value: 2 falls below expectations value: 1 Statement of the Problem The statement of the problem must include discussion of the purpose and significance of the research. weight:20% Research purpose and significance are clearly and persuasively presented and supported by relevant literature.
+Research purpose and significance are presented and generally supported by relevant literature.
+There is evidence of purpose and significance, but this section is not well organized and/or literature support is lacking.
+The nature of the research problem is unclear.
+Research question(s) A specific, researchable question (or questions) is presented to frame the proposed study. weight:15% Clear, specific researchable question(s) are presented that are tightly connected to the purpose of the study.
+Research question(s) are presented that are at least loosely connected to the research purposes.
+The questions appear to be researchable.
+Research questions are presented, but how they are connected to the research purpose is not clear.
 Research questions may not be feasible.
-The nature of the research problem is unclear. questions.ConceptualFramework(45%)To frame ordefine researchrequiresgrounding intheory andconcepts thatcome frompublishedliterature.
-The conceptual framework, based on relevant literature, clearly and persuasively explains the perspective from which the research questions will be explored.
+The research questions are not apparent.
+Conceptual Framework To frame or define research requires grounding in theory and concepts that come from published literature. weight:40% The conceptual framework, based on relevant literature, clearly and persuasively explains the perspective from which the research questions will be explored.
 The graphic representation of the conceptual framework enhances the verbal explanation.
 The conceptual framework, based on relevant literature, explains the perspective from which the research questions will be explored.
 The graphic representation of the conceptual framework is clearly related to the verbal explanation.
 Relevant concepts are identified, but not clearly related to the research question and/or not presented in a coherent framework that helps to define the study.
 Literature is missing or inadequate.
 The conceptual framework does not inform the reader about how the research questions would be studied.
-Methodology (15%) Methodology should follow logically from the research questions and the conceptual framework.
-The proposed methodology is very appropriate based on the research questions and conceptual framework.
+Methodology Methodology should follow logically from the research questions and the conceptual framework. weight:15% The proposed methodology is very appropriate based on the research questions and conceptual framework.
 The proposed methodology would help to answer the research questions and appears to fit with the conceptual framework.
 The methodology presented does not consistently support the research questions and/or may not seem to follow logically from the conceptual framework.
 An adequate understanding of important aspects of research methodology is not apparent.
-Grammar, Mechanics, and APA style (10%) The paper contains no errors.
+Grammar, Mechanics, and APA style weight:10% The paper contains no errors.
 The paper contains few errors and is consistent with APA style.
 The paper has several errors.
 The paper has numerous errors.